6Mo·

 attachment

-Many of my recent articles have focused on key figures that help to clearly classify business models, risks and valuations.
-Beta is part of this series - and at the same time the key figure plays a special role.
-It is available everywhere and can be looked up quickly, but only becomes truly meaningful in the context of an entire portfolio.
-This is because beta does not describe the company itself, but the behavior of a share in interaction with the market.
+Many of my recent posts have focused on metrics that help clearly classify business models, risks, and valuations.
+Beta is one such metric—and it plays a particularly important role.
+It’s widely available and easy to look up, but it only becomes truly meaningful when viewed in the context of an entire portfolio.
+This is because beta does not describe the company itself, but rather how a stock behaves in relation to the market.

-Mathematically, beta measures the relationship between share returns and market returns.
-The basis is the covariance of these returns - and this is always based on historical data.
-However, the interpretation is inevitably forward-looking because past patterns are used to derive how a stock will typically behave in relation to the market in the future.
+Mathematically, beta measures the relationship between stock returns and market returns.
+It is based on the covariance of these returns—which is always derived from historical data.
+However, the interpretation is inevitably forward-looking, because we use past patterns to infer how a stock will typically behave relative to the market in the future.

-In practical terms, this means that when the market moves, how much does the share typically move with it?
-Values around 1 mean market-like movements, higher values show stronger fluctuations, lower values a calmer behavior.
+In practical terms, this means: When the market moves, how strongly does the stock typically move along with it?
+Values around 1 indicate movements similar to the market; higher values indicate greater volatility, while lower values indicate more stable behavior.

-The reason why beta is often misinterpreted is that it is not stable.
-It depends heavily on the time period, the market phase and the chosen index.
-A company can continue to perform solidly, but suddenly have a different beta due to changes in interest rates or the risk environment.
-Beta therefore measures behavior - not quality.
+The reason beta is often misinterpreted is that it is not stable.
+It depends heavily on the time period, the market phase, and the chosen index.
+A company can continue to perform solidly, but suddenly exhibit a different beta due to changes in interest rates or the risk environment.
+Beta therefore measures behavior—not quality.

-To make it clearer how beta works in a portfolio, it is worth taking a look at my portfolio.
-It combines robust quality stocks such as Visa, Alphabet and Honeywell, growth-oriented technology stocks such as ASML, Nu Holdings and Innodata, defensive infrastructure and water stocks such as Consolidated Water, Energiekontor and Energy Recovery, the global ETF on the MSCI ACWI and a uranium block as a cyclical idea with Cameco, NexGen, Denison Mines, Paladin Energy and Yellow Cake.
-Bitcoin complements the whole as an independent, significantly more volatile component.
+To better illustrate how beta affects a portfolio, it’s worth taking a look at my portfolio.
+It combines robust, high-quality stocks such as Visa, Alphabet, and Honeywell; growth-oriented technology stocks such as ASML, Nu Holdings, and Innodata; defensive infrastructure and water stocks such as Consolidated Water, Energiekontor, and Energy Recovery; the global ETF tracking the MSCI ACWI; and a uranium block as a cyclical play featuring Cameco, NexGen, Denison Mines, Paladin Energy, and Yellow Cake.
+Bitcoin rounds out the mix as a standalone, significantly more volatile component.

-This mix shows well why beta is useful for me on a day-to-day basis.
-Different stocks can be fundamentally strong and yet contribute very differently to the fluctuation profile of the portfolio.
-Some positions smooth out, others strengthen - regardless of whether the companies are well managed or highly profitable.
-It's about market behavior, not balance sheet quality.
+This mix clearly illustrates why beta is useful to me in my day-to-day investing.
+Different stocks can be fundamentally strong yet contribute very differently to the portfolio’s volatility profile.
+Some positions smooth out volatility, while others amplify it—regardless of whether the companies are well-managed or highly profitable.
+It’s about market behavior, not balance-sheet quality.

-For the beta analysis, I use conservative, market-standard 3-5 year values of major providers.
-Most betas are calculated on the basis of daily or monthly returns over precisely such periods - long enough to be statistically stable and short enough to realistically reflect current market phases.
-Where there is no official data, suitable sector values are used.
+For my beta analysis, I use conservative, industry-standard 3–5-year figures from major providers.
+Most betas are calculated based on daily or monthly returns over precisely these time periods—long enough to be statistically stable and short enough to realistically reflect current market phases.
+Where official data is unavailable, appropriate sector values are used.

 The betas used are as follows: